WondooSeo/VAE_with_MLP/README.md

 # Need more modification!

-This codes are seperated with 3 files.
+This codes are seperated with 3 files follow by 3 stages in paper.
 Have to integrate in one file.